-Symptoms are usually mild with a low grade fever, swelling of the glands in the neck and sometimes a rash with small red spots, body aches, pains and swelling of the joints.
+Rubella is usually a mild illness.
+Symptoms may include a rash, slight fever, joint aches, headache, runny nose, red eyes, and swollen glands in the neck.
 Some rubella infections do not have a rash.

 If the rash does appear, it may be itchy and usually starts on the face then spreads from head to toe.
 The rash may last three days.
-The symptoms of rubella can start about 14-21 days after being in close contact with someone with rubella.
+The symptoms of rubella can start about 14-21 days after being in close contact with someone with the disease.